 Another notable point in the IDP vs. OCR debate is the ease of implementation.
 In fact, both technologies can be straightforward to integrate.
 Many document processing platforms can be accessed in multiple ways, from simply uploading documents directly or using an API key.

 Evolution AI has a long track record of successfully automating data extraction from financial statements.
-Our generative AI models are trained to extract specific information from financial statements quickly and cost-effectively.
+Financial Statements AI extracts specific information from financial statements quickly and cost-effectively, leveraging the extracted data to compute key financial ratios like operating expenses and EBITDA.

-To discuss your business’s use case, our team at Evolution AI invites you to book a demo with one of our experts today.
+To discuss your business’s use case, our team at Evolution AI invites you to book a demo with one of our financial data project managers today.